lucsorel/breizhcamp-website/content/blog/2018-02-12-womenintech.md

 banner = "img/blog/2018-blog/womenintechempowerment.jpg"
 +++

-If you have watched [BreizhCamp'18 video trailer](https://www.youtube.com/watch?v=y1-Gh0bMsUo) you might have noticed this flyer with a woman in bikini advertising "DosDev".
+If you have watched the [BreizhCamp'18 video trailer](https://www.youtube.com/watch?v=y1-Gh0bMsUo) you might have noticed this flyer with a woman in bikini advertising "DosDev".
 Doesn't look like a nice way to support #WomenInTech, does it ?

 Some notes about the context.

 ## PCSoft

-_PCSoft_ is a French company, editor of "_WinDev_", which publish terrible advertisements using sexy women pictures, many of them being terribly embarassing.
-We let you [search google](https://www.google.fr/search?q=windev&source=lnms&tbm=isch) for an overview.
-This is something we denounce for a while.
-Here we tried another approach : as we're back for 30 years, we invented "_DosDEV_" development environment and used this bikini illustration (which was used by PCSoft some years ago) for our flyer, claiming the same "_10 time faster_" promise PCSoft does for his product.
+_PCSoft_ is a French company; PCSoft editor of "_WinDev_", which publish inappropriate advertisements using pictures of women, many of them  terribly embarrassing.
+Please [search google](https://www.google.fr/search?q=windev&source=lnms&tbm=isch) for an overview.
+This depiction of women is something we have denounced for a while.
+Here we tried another approach : since we're back in time 30 years ago, we invented "_DosDEV_" development environment and used this bikini illustration (which was used by PCSoft some years ago) for our flyer, claiming the same "_10 times faster_" promise PCSoft does for their product.

-Marty to wonder "One made terrible things in 80's" is our way to make it clear such things should not take place in 2018 anymore.
+Marty says in the film, after looking at the DosDEV software case, "One made terrible things in the 80's".
+This is our way to make clear such things are not acceptable in 2018.

-By the way, Lena - who play the role of the "booth babe" for this fictive DosDev booth - is an Android developer and local Android Meetup organizer, so a real women in tech fully supporting our attempt to break such terrible habit to rely on sexy women pictures for advertisment.
+By the way, Lena - who plays the role of the "booth babe" for this fictive DosDEV booth - is an Android developer and local Android Meetup organizer.
+In other words, a real women in tech posed for this photo.
+She fully support our attempts poke at PCSoft and their terrible advertising.

-As a french company, PCSoft is not well known outside France, so this blog post to make it clear for international audience :P
+As a French company, PCSoft is not well known outside France, so we hope this blog post makes it clear for our international BreizhCamp audience :P